Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 With age (and also the lack of nutrients, proper bodily usage, exercise, exposure to an optimal amount of sunlight, hydration, and sufficient sleep), it is common for the thoracic spines of many people to increasingly curve forward.
 In that state, it is impossible for muscular contraction of the back muscles to support the spine in an optimal posture for more than a short time—if at all.
 Here is where muscular expansion of the front of the trunk of the body can make a big difference in supporting the trunk.
-Practicing upward and lateral expansion of the front of the chest can slow down the progression of the forward curvature, or arrest its progression.
+Practicing upward and lateral expansion of the front of the chest can slow down or even arrest the progression of the forward curvature.
 In some cases the excessive curvature can be somewhat reversed.

 We are most familiar with the lever shown in Fig. 3.
 Here force applied at P is multiplied by the ratio of the distance of P to the fulcrum divided by the distance of the fulcrum to the weight W being lifted.
 That ratio is about 2:1.
 Thus, the applied force required is only about half the weight of the stone.
 At the same time, the movement at P is correspondingly about twice that of the weight.

 The result of the above physiological relationship between arm strength and motion results in a lack of fine motor control when strength from muscular contraction is utilized.
-However, when strength from muscular expansion is applied, no such lack occurs.
+However, when strength from muscular expansion is applied, no such lack of control is experienced.

 An Analysis of Cheng Man-ch’ing’s Distinction Between two Different Types of Strength